tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 1. Create a fresh nonce `response_nonce = random(max(Nn, Nk))`.
 1. Compute `aead_key, aead_nonce = derive_secrets(context, Q_plain, response_nonce)`.
 1. Compute `R_encrypted = encrypt_response_body(R_plain, aead_key, aead_nonce, response_nonce)`.
-The `key_id` field used for encryption carries `response_nonce` in order for clients to derive the same secrets.
+The `key_id` field used for encryption carries `response_nonce` in order for Clients to derive the same secrets.
 Also, the `Seal` function is that which is associated with the HPKE AEAD.
 1. Output an `ObliviousDoHMessage` message `R` where `R.message_type = 0x02`,
 `R.key_id = response_nonce`, and `R.encrypted_message = R_encrypted`.

 The Target then sends `R` in a 2xx (Successful) response to the Proxy; see {{oblivious-response}}.
-The Proxy forwards the message `R` without modification back to the client as the HTTP response to the client's original HTTP request.
-In the event of an error (non 2xx status code), the Proxy forwards the Target error to the client; see {{oblivious-response}}.
+The Proxy forwards the message `R` without modification back to the Client as the HTTP response to the Client's original HTTP request.
+In the event of an error (non 2xx status code), the Proxy forwards the Target error to the Client; see {{oblivious-response}}.

 # Compliance Requirements {#compliance}